WRIT 3 Composition and Research: II

 In WRIT 3, students engage in the more sustained discourse of the research paper.
 These papers are not restricted to literary criticism but might employ the research protocol of other academic disciplines.
 Throughout the reading, writing, and research processes, students meet regularly with their teaching assistants and professors, who provide them with individualized assistance.

-Note: WRIT 2 - WRIT 3 is taken in lieu of WRIT 5 and meets the college requirement for composition.
-Students who take the WRIT 2 - WRIT 3 sequence defer their First-Year Seminar until the spring term.
-These courses do not serve in partial satisfaction of the Distributive Requirement.
+Note: Writing 2-3 is taken in place of Writing 5.
+Students must complete both terms of Writing 2-3 and a First-year Seminar to fulfill the first-year writing requirement.
+Students who take the WRIT 2 - WRIT 3 sequence defer their First-year Seminar until the spring term.
+Writing 2-3 does not serve in partial satisfaction of the Distributive Requirement.